hacspec/blog/content/posts/hax-v0-1/index.md

 date: "2023-19-10"
 description: "We are excited to announce the first release of hax"
 tags: ["release", "announcement"]
-ShowToc: false
+ShowToc: true
 ShowBreadCrumbs: false
 ---

 This has been in the making for a while now.
 But we are finally happy to announce the first release of `hax`.
 It is still early days and we only tagged v0.1.
-But a ton of work has been gone into this release.
+But a ton of work has gone into this release.

-> What is hax?
+> Wait, what is hax?

 Let's start at the beginning.
 We started hacspec (high assurance crypto specifications), a language for specifying